Cross My Heart (novel): Release

 The novel was released on November 25, 2013, in hardcover and audio book, with the paperback to be released on September 30, 2014.
-The release coincides with the 20th anniversary of the original novel.
+The release coincides with the 20th anniversary of the original novel in the series.

 Critical reception

-The novel has received mostly positive reviews.
-Author of the Jack Reacher series, Lee Child, has given the novel a positive review, stating that "Behind all the noise and numbers, we shouldn't forget that no one gets this big without natural storytelling talent—which is what James Patterson has, in spades.
+The novel received mostly positive reviews.
+Author of the Jack Reacher series, Lee Child, gave the novel a positive review, stating that "Behind all the noise and numbers, we shouldn't forget that no one gets this big without natural storytelling talent—which is what James Patterson has, in spades.
 The Alex Cross series proves that."